 Bake the biscuits for 15 to 20 minutes, until they’re lightly browned.
 Remove them from the oven, and serve warm.

 2 cups milk

 Salt and pepper

 Cook sausage in a skillet.
 (I like cast Iron for many things.
 You can’t beat the flavor but any will do.)
 When done, remove sausage from pan and pour off all but 2 tablespoons of fat.
 (If it doesn’t leave enough, add oil, butter, shortening or bacon grease to make up the measurement.)
-Whisk flour into the fat and cook over low heat for 5 minutes until it foems a bubbly froth.
+Whisk flour into the fat and cook over low heat for 5 minutes until it forms a bubbly smooth froth.
 Remove pan from heat and whisk in milk a little at a time.
+(If you don’t have fresh milk, you can use diluted evaporated milk and it works very well.
+If fact, it makes a very rich gravy.
+I often use it for this very reason, for mashed potatoes.)
 Return to medium-high heat and stir occasionally while the gravy comes to a simmer and thickens, add salt and pepper to taste.
 (Be sure to scrape up any brown bits that might be stuck to the bottom of the pan, that’s where the flavor is.)
 Check seasoning, add crumbled sausage and serve over toast or biscuits.